Dabbling in Jet Lag

 8. Strong Expat Community

-One of the most important things to consider before moving abroad is your support network.
+One of the most important things to consider before moving to another country is your support network.
 And that goes for at home and in your new country.
 While there are several ways to build such a network, I’ve found expat communities to be the best.

 Luckily, France has a thriving expat community.
 From English-speaking meetups to interactive French classes, there’s a group for everyone.
 Not only that but they are all welcoming and supportive, which is a huge plus when you’re getting settled.